Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 There is a reason why a lot of people keep bread in a breadbox or bin.
 In the 1960s almost every home in the United States had one and now breadboxes are making a comeback.

 The breathable aspect of a breadbox also means any trapped moisture can escape, resulting in the bread staying crusty longer.
-You can expect bread stored in a breadbox to keep for a couple of days longer than in a plastic bag.
+You can expect bread stored in a breadbox to be kept for a couple of days longer than in a plastic bag.

 A breadbox might not be necessary if you only eat pre-sliced loaves, but if you want to keep homemade or artisan loaves fresh for a few days, it might be a good investment.